abasile1-tech/flash-card-application/README.md

 ## Future Work
  - Add voice control of the buttons
- - Log the user out if the local Storage no longer knows who the user is anymore
  - Add a cookies disclaimer
  - Improve upon the searchDeck function
  - Allow cards to be reordered